hdShang/arxiv-daily/docs/cs-CV/2025-08-06/papers/250804682v2-turbotrain-towards-efficient-and-balanced-multi-task-learning-for-mu.md

 ---
 layout: default
-title: TurboTrain: Towards Efficient and Balanced Multi-Task Learning for Multi-Agent Perception and Prediction
+title: "TurboTrain: Towards Efficient and Balanced Multi-Task Learning for Multi-Agent Perception and Prediction"
 ---

 # TurboTrain: Towards Efficient and Balanced Multi-Task Learning for Multi-Agent Perception and Prediction